 When the park rangers arrived, they found a man in the river screaming and crying with the intensity usually associated with a man who just watched his entire family slaughtered by a drug cartel.
 The rangers knew something unspeakable was happening as they rushed to the river to investigate.

 But before we continue this true story, lets back up.

 It was a day just like any other in the Backcountry Information Center in Denali National Park when a guy walked in with a can of bear spray on one hip and a gun on the other.
 The park rangers told the man that a weapon was not allowed in the building.

 This led to a small argument, with the man spouting out references to the 2nd amendment, freedom, ‘Murica, and FOX news.
 The man was there to take a course on bear safety before venturing into the wilderness for a camping trip.
 He was already not well liked by the rangers.

 The next day the hiker got off the bus near the Toklat River and began his hiking excursion, bear spray on one hip, pistol on the other.
 He was loaded for bear, in more ways than one.
 There are differing stories to this day as to what happened next.
 Some people say the bear spray got caught on his backpack, others say that it got tangled in his mesh underwear.
 But this much we know is true: The man only made it a few feet off the road when the bear spray went off, unloading the entire bottle on his privates, marinating his meatballs in capsicum pepper spray.

-The man plunged himself in the Toklat River and began what can only be imagined as desperate lavage.
+The man plunged himself in the Toklat River and began desperate lavage.

 Meanwhile, someone called the rangers and announcements went out over the radio.